brentp/methylcode/README.rst

   http://www.nature.com/nature/journal/v462/n7271/extref/nature08514-s1.pdf

 * Bowtie Paper:
   Langmead B, Trapnell C, Pop M, Salzberg SL.
+2009.
 Ultrafast and memory-efficient alignment of short DNA sequences to the human genome.
 Genome Biol 10:R25.

+* GSNAP paper:
+  Wu TD, Nacu S. 2010 Fast and SNP-tolerant detection of complex variants and splicing in short reads.
+  Bioinformatics.
+26(7):873-81.

 Notes
 =====

 **warning**
-methylcoder assumes that the Bisulfite converted reads are created using the Zilberman/Ecker method in which BS conversion occurs *after* conversion to solexa library--giving only 2 possibibilities.
+when run with bowtie, methylcoder assumes that the Bisulfite converted reads are created using the Zilberman/Ecker method in which BS conversion occurs *after* conversion to solexa library--giving only 2 possibibilities.
 This is in contrast to the Jacobsen method which gives 4 possiblities.
-(The code in methylcoder.py could be made to handle the 2 additional possiblities but does not do so currently)
+When run with gsnap, it is assumed that the Jacobsen method was used.

 .. _`cython`: http://cython.org
 .. _`numpy`: http://numpy.scipy.org